canvas-medical/embed/clients/scheduler/README.md

 To add your font, either link it in your document head or add an `@import` statement to your document's CSS or a style tag.

-The embed uses 400 and 700 weights, so make sure your font important includes at least both of those.
+The embed uses 400 and 700 weights, so make sure your font import includes at least both of those.

 Link Example